(Song For My) Sugar Spun Sister

 circa Second Coming, the deterioration of inter-band relationships, a lack of professional video product for the MTV age, and a reluctance at making a concerted effort to crack America.
 This floral bandwagon rolled up at Madison Square Garden a quarter of a century too late.
 Ian Brown offers this rather lame excuse, in the 2009 John Robb book, 'The North Will Rise Again: Manchester Music City 1976 - 1996', for the band failing to make significant headway in the United States: "We soon realised that America is all pressing the flesh and meeting all the Artie Fufkins and meeting all the retailers - every single night having a game of pool with the lads from the local HMV or whatever - that's how you get on in America and we were not the sort of people who would do that.
 We went to a couple of them things and it was nice to meet people but we realised that's how you do it in America and it's not about how great your chorus is, it's how about how many hands you're going to shake and that just wasn't us."
 (Ian took this 'It doesn't matter how great your chorus is' attitude to the extreme in the 1995 Toronto performance, detailed above !).
 Whereas the norm for bands aspiring to reach (or maintain) major status is to block-book a large arena over a series of nights, The Stone Roses refused to follow this route, instead preferring unique, one-off events.
 Ian explained to the NME in July 1990, "We're not going to get stuck into all that 40-date tour shit, the main reason being that I don't believe anyone's got enough energy to make every gig as good as the last one.
 It'd just turn you into morons."
 A prime example of the band's desired irregularity in this respect can be found in their gigging activity for May and June of 1990.
 Within the space of a fortnight, The Stone Roses performed to 30,000 fans next to a chemical plant at Spike Island, and the gym of Belfast Maysfield Leisure Centre, on the basketball courts.
 Speaking to the NME in December 1989 about the Alexandra Palace gig, Ian explained: "The promoter said, 'I've never met people like this, you could sell this place out three nights and make a load of money.'
 But I just couldn't do that.
 I couldn't say to people, 'Come and see me tonight.
 Then come and see me tomorrow night and see what different clothes I've got on.'"
 (The workings of the group would take on an altogether more professional feel for their 2012 reunion tour; the first move of the band was to announce a three-night residency at Heaton Park, Manchester, for which 225,000 tickets sold out in 68 minutes - making these the fastest selling rock concerts in British history.
 The merchandising machine cranked into action for this reunion tour, with the official site flogging (everything from) leisurewear to mugs (to £20 phone cases).
 A ruthless photography contract for the world tour, whereby The Stone Roses demanded a £1 'all rights' buyout of photographers' work, alienated those who had captured their rise some 25 years earlier.
 Dismayed by this, Ian Tilton and hundreds of other photographers boycotted the Heaton Park shows and subsequent tour.
 In a letter to The Stone Roses' Press and Publicity Agent, Murray Chalmers, Ian Tilton reasoned: "They were exploited by record companies and managers so I hoped they would have empathy and understanding for us photographer/artists, borne out of their difficult past personal experiences.").
 On an L.A. radio interview in January 1995 (Tom Calderon, Modern Rock Live), Ian Brown took umbrage at advertisements for the U.S. Airforce, asking the very first caller on the show, "What do you think of that advert...
 Join the U.S. Airforce, bomb some babies ?"
 When the presenter of the show was wrapping up the interview, Ian tersely reminded him, "Don't be playing them adverts any more."
 Such blunt incisiveness epitomized the Roses' lack of mainstream biz sensibility, and one can imagine Geffen promptly crossing the band off the 'high promotion' list when they heard it.

 Age is an often overlooked factor in the band's descent.
-To draw comparison with that other Fab Four, when The Stone Roses got down to the business of recording their second LP in 1992, they were collectively approximately the same age as when The Beatles recorded their final studio album, Abbey Road (and they were at a Voodoo Lounge age when they finally got down to the business of recording their third !).
+To draw comparison with that other Fab Four, when The Stone Roses got down to the business of recording their second LP in 1992, they were collectively approximately the same age as when The Beatles recorded their final studio album, Abbey Road (and they were at a Voodoo Lounge age when they finally got down to the business of attempting a third !).
 Each member of The Stone Roses was in the process of settling down, and the gang mentality had gone.
 They had moved away from one another, no longer consuming the same broth in a shared rented house, and Brown's inability to play an instrument limited his songwriting capacity.
 Left as the sole initiator, Squire was left to his own devices.
 Perhaps feeling an inadequacy in his own technical ability, Squire seemingly did not want to return until he could compete with Page, and duly lost himself in a Led Zeppelin fantasy duel.
 Squire unquestionably improved technically in the interim period, but lost a personality and originality in his playing which had been so resonant on the first LP.
 With Brown's only solo contribution in a five year period being an insipid Straight To The Man, the singer was left with no option but to play the monkey to Squire's organ grinder.
 These are some of the main factors, but one crucial factor was the character of their manager, ex-hairdresser turned robber baron, Gareth Evans.
 Evans was, quite literally, promising the world to Silvertone in a woefully one-sided contract.
 The reach of the Silvertone deal, bizarrely, encompassed "the earth and the solar system".
 The label was not obliged to release Stone Roses records anywhere else in the world, and the group was only entitled to half-rate royalties on any greatest hits package.
 Evans' maverick nature and various wheeling and dealing undoubtedly played a role in the band's ascent, but it also served to hasten their downfall.
 Duping the band in business deals while, at the same time, penny-pinching on big events like Spike Island, were the hallmarks of a manager whose business acumen was less in the mould of a Brian Epstein or Paul McGuinness, and more in line with an Arthur Daley or Derek Trotter (Peter Hook's description of Evans as an "anti-management manager" is very befitting).
 The Stone Roses were not entirely blameless in this respect, and were, it seems, all too willing at times to play the role of fall guy.
 As Ian Brown readily admits in his sleevenotes for the 20th Anniversary release of the Roses' debut LP, "...the thing with us was, the more people that would say to us, "Don't get him (Gareth), he's a dick," the more we'd think, "No, he's the man !".
 In conversation with The Guardian on 21st April 2012, Tina Street recalls first seeing The Stone Roses in 1985 at a rave near Piccadilly station, and becoming friends with the group: "They played Manchester University early on and their manager Gareth Evans paid me and my friend Debbie Turner (both of whom would later work in Identity) £5 to get on stage and 'mob' Ian Brown.
 We had to get really drunk to get up the courage and I remember Debbie clinging to Ian's legs at one point and he said, 'Debbie, what are you doing ?'
 It was a bit embarrassing."
 Myth and mendacity abounds in the BBC3 documentary, Blood on the Turntables, in which Evans is a hilarious cartoon of managerial hyperbole; he takes credit for the

 band's success, style, sound, ideas, guitarist John Squire's Pollock-inspired cover paintings - just about everything, in fact, short of actually writing and recording the songs.
 With sheer farcical chutzpah, Evans at one point pronounces "I am The Stone Roses !".
 While The Stone Roses were to disappear from view not long after their shoddily organised Spike Island festival, U2 were soon to take touring to a whole new level.
 A game changer for stadium gigs, the Zoo TV Tour was an elaborately-staged, multimedia-intensive concert tour, running from February 1992 to December 1993, designed to instill a feeling of "sensory overload" in its audience and using the video age for much of its inspiration.
 In 2002, Q magazine described it as "still the most spectacular rock tour staged by any band."
 It comprised five legs, 157 shows, was seen by approximately 5.4 million people, and was the highest-grossing tour in North America of 1992.
 The extravaganza marked a shift from the band's previous achingly earnest stage performances that had typified their tours in the 1980s.